Actor file specification

 {

-// Required, indicates that this is an Actor definition file and the specific version of the Actor specification.
+// Required field, indicates that this is an Actor definition file and the specific version of the Actor specification.

 "actorSpecification": 1,